 Surprisingly, strong colors aren’t selling at the moment.
 We sell soft blues (all blues are bestsellers), salmon from light to middle shades, soft pink shades down to

 taupe hues.
 Mixing different shades of one color, e.g., light blue, middle blue and dark blue, works very well.
-Lots of offwhite, beigegrys and all shades of pastels: seems that after the heavily colored S/S18, buyers are once again seeking softer tones.
+Lots of off-white, beige grays and all shades of pastels: it seems that after the heavily colored S/S18, buyers are once again seeking softer tones.

 Monochrome is back, too.
-Fantasy motifs are accepted if they come with new patterns: for example, we now hardly sell any flower prints.
+Fantasy motifs are only accepted if they come with new patterns: for example, we now hardly sell any flower prints.

 MAB: